hfm/serverspec.github.com/index.md

 end
 ```

-You can write tests for servers as noted above.
+You can write a spec for testing servers as noted above.

 Serverspec with SSH backend logs in to target servers as a user configured in ``~/.ssh/config`` or a current user.
 If you'd like to change the user, please edit the following line in ``spec/spec_helper.rb``.